dgaydukov/react-quickstart/README.md

 * [Babel](https://github.com/babel/babel) - ES6 to ES5 converter
 * [Webpack v.2.0](https://github.com/webpack/webpack) - Building tool
 * [ESLint](https://github.com/eslint/eslint) - Linting tool
-* [Immutable](https://facebook.github.io/immutable-js) - Facebook library to work with immutable data types in js
+* [Immutable](https://facebook.github.io/immutable-js) - Facebook library to work with immutable data types in js.
+Try always use it, instead of simple `{}` or `[]`.
+It's especially useful when you have array of object.
+And you have to change it.
+In this case simple `Object.assign` will not work, and you have to use some custom `deepCopy` method.
+So just use immutable.js in this case